imekon/godot-unofficial-demo-projects-v3/README.md

 Menu sample - heh, never done menus with Godot yet!
 ## plugins
 A version of GDNative simple C plugin (with corrected source code).
 Tried building it with VS 2017.
+## TD2
+Tower Defense game using Navigation2D and NavigationPolygon.
+Needs work as enemy can move between cracks in walls!
+Looking for a way to merge (union) polygons (rectangles).
+Once I have that, the enemies will move around walls.